zevaverbach/avt-fresh/README.md

 # Hardcoded Stuff / TODOs
 Here are some quirks and TODOs.
 PRs are welcome!:

-Currently all invoices will have Stripe added as a payment option.
-There's no option to skip this, and there's no other payment methods available in this library.

-Also, only Python 3.10 is supported at the moment.
+Only Python 3.10 is supported at the moment.

-Then, when it comes to invoice statuses, we're only using `v3_status` strings, not the numbers.
+When it comes to invoice statuses, we're only using `v3_status` strings, not the numbers.
 What's more, when you create an invoice we're only supporting two possible statuses: "draft" and "paid".

 The `create`, `update`, and `delete` functions return dictionaries rather than an instance of the appropriate `NamedTuple`.
 This would be a great improvement!

 The docs need improvement for sure: For now, have a peek at the source code, which includes pretty comprehensive type hints at the very least.

 There are no tests!
-Is the other thing.
-Although this code has been used in production in at least one company with some success.
+However, this code has been used in production in at least one company with some success.